|Data transmitter--Courtesy of Senseonics|

 |The Senseonics sensor--Courtesy of Senseonics|

-If it receives a CE mark, the Eversense CGM would be the first approved glucose monitor implant.
-It is expected to be usable for a 90-day period.
+If it receives a CE mark, the Senseonics CGM would be the first approved glucose monitor implant and is expected to be usable for a 90-day period.
 In addition to the implant, the Senseonics system also includes a data transmitter and a mobile app.
 The implanted sensor measures only about 3 mm by 16 mm and is inserted into the upper arm or abdomen.